How do I create subdomains?

 This tells the Apache Web server to avoid prepending the subdomain directory name to the rewritten address.

-Subdomains and e-mail
+Subdomains and email

 For example, if you want mail sent to "example@mail.example.com" to be handled as if that message had been sent to "example@example.com", that's possible.

-To make this work, you'll need to add a DNS "MX" entry for the subdomain, pointing it to "mx.tigertech.net".
-(The MX priority and "time to live" don't matter.)
-Adding that custom DNS entry makes sure that incoming mail for the subdomain will be routed to our mail servers, and it also tells our mail system to treat the subdomain as a valid addresses.
-Once you do this, you can even use that subdomain address as the "from" address in outgoing mail, too.
+Adding the custom DNS MX entry makes sure that incoming mail for the subdomain will be routed to our mail servers, and it also tells our mail system to treat the subdomain as a valid addresses.
+Once you do this, you can use that subdomain address as the "from" address in outgoing mail, too.

 Subdomains with different directory names